|

 personal growth because they result in the stabilization of

-signals, creating neuronal habitation.
+neuronal habitation.
 Subjectively, people

 claim to fall asleep or drift into a day dream during a class